MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

   - Deploy a separate collocated Azure Key Vault with every regional deployment stamp.

 - Use service-managed keys for data protection where possible, removing the need to manage encryption keys and handle operational tasks such as key rotation.
-  - Only use customer-managed keys when there is a clear regulatory requirement to do so.
+  - Only use customer-managed keys when there's a clear regulatory requirement to do so.

 - Use [Azure Key Vault](/azure/key-vault/general/overview) as a secure repository for all secrets, certificates, and keys if additional encryption mechanisms or customer-managed keys need considered.
   - Provision Azure Key Vault with the soft delete and purge policies enabled to allow retention protection for deleted objects.